EttusResearch/uhd/host/docs/stream.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The link-layer or "over-the-wire" data type refers to the format of the samples sent through the link.
 Typically, this data type is complex-int16.
-However, To increase throughput over the link-layer, at the expense of precision, complex-int8 may be used.
+However, to increase throughput over the link-layer, at the expense of precision, complex-int8 may be used.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^